cobi-bike/DevKit-UI/README.md

 Series of examples that tell you how you can use COBI UI Components:

-### Headlines
+### Typography

-Examples of Headlines with COBI look:
+Use headings and paragraphs to title and describe sections of your app.
 ```
 <h1>COBI Style framework!</h1>
 <h2>COBI Style framework!</h2>